stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

 ## Final Words

 Golden testing provides us a practical way to store and test large outputs generated by our components.
-For example testing an API that sends huge amounts of data or testing our HTML templates in front-end.
+For example, testing an API that sends huge amounts of data or testing our HTML templates in front-end.
 In Haskell, the `hspec-golden` testing tool, makes it easy to implement golden tests in a project.
 This tool provides a module capable of asserting the outputs from our SUT with our golden files as well as creating them in case they dont exist.
 It is also useful when updating our tests.
 With its CLI, we can replace old golden files with the new output of our SUT.

 Using this tool, haskell developers will be able to start golden testing applications with very little effort.